 ‘Si, we know of that,’ murmured Tasco.
 Giuliana looked from one to the other and determined to ask Tom later.
 ‘Grazie, Signóre Everard, Signórina Young e Signóra Licitra.
 And now perhaps, your views on the staff of this hotel.’

 Tom looked at Robyn, she indicated he do it.
 ‘I’ll give them but even then, there were all the guests to take into consideration, those at the concert I mean.
-Anyone could have walked in, hearing the singing all around Modica Alta and any one of them could have been the one, should this have been a murder.’
+Anyone could have walked in, hearing the singing all around Modica Alta, it was well advertised and any one of them could have been the one, should this have been a murder.’

 ‘You were once a member of military intelligence, low level, were you not, Signóre?’